 |Where do you want to go?|

 Welcome aboard the USS Ranger (CVA/CV-61) History and Memorial Website.
-This site is dedicated to maintaining the history and record of the USS Ranger.
+This site is dedicated to maintaining the history USS Ranger and a memorial for those whose lives were lost while serving on board her.
 On this site you will find not only interesting photographs of Ranger, her crew and aircraft but a wide assortment of facts and information about Ranger and her predecessors.

 All information on the site has been provided by someone!
 If you find something is inaccurate or a record that is not complete, please e-mail the deck boss!